spectivePer/Splits/Planning Docs/Sprint Planning/Sprint Planning 4.md

 Paul: Working on adding contacts, UI layout (Last), HomeView, and Settings.

 Keith: Friends feature and search bar when searching for friends

+Shaumik: Fix errors with mutating attributes in Firebase realtime database.

 ### Notes
 Jocelyn plan: